(See also Overview of Immunodeficiency Disorders.)

-Wiskott-Aldrich syndrome affects only boys.
-It results from a mutation in a gene on the X (sex) chromosome.
-This gene codes for a protein needed by T and B cells to function.
+Wiskott-Aldrich syndrome is a primary immunodeficiency disorder.
+It usually affects only boys.
+It results from a mutation in a gene on the X (sex) chromosome (called an X-linked disorder).
+This gene codes for a protein needed by T cells and B cells to function.
 Thus, these cells malfunction.
 B cells do not produce immunoglobulins normally.

 Susceptibility to viral and bacterial infections, particularly of the respiratory tract, is increased because immunoglobulin levels are low and T cells malfunction.
 The risk of developing cancers (such as lymphoma and leukemia) and autoimmune disorders (such as hemolytic anemia, inflammatory bowel disease, and vasculitis) is increased.

 Life expectancy is shortened.
 Premature death results most often from bleeding, but it may result from infections, autoimmune disorders, or cancers.

 Blood tests help doctors diagnose Wiskott-Aldrich syndrome.
 Theses tests are used to determine: